AD35 University Archives and Records Management

 FN19 - Policy for Handling and Distributing Confidential Internal Audit Reports and Other Documents

 IP01 - IP01 Ownership and Management of Intellectual Property (Formerly RA11 - Patents and Copyrights [Intellectual Property])

-Penn State Policies Appendices General Retention, Disposition and Destruction Schedule and Financial Document Retention Schedule
+Penn State Policies Appendices General Records Retention Schedule and Financial Records Retention Schedule

 Most Recent Changes:

 - September 23, 2019 - Edited for the consistent use of and to clarify the DEFINITION OF TERM.
 Reorganized the POLICY section to align with the Records and Information Lifecycle as well as the services, procedures, and processes related to how University Records are managed.
 Added the new section of ROLES AND RESPONSIBILITIES to define the differences between the Records Management Program and the University Archives, as well as role and responsibility of the Units/College/Campuses to manage University Records.

 Revision History (and effective dates):